aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 The `logRetention` property can be used to set a different expiration period.

+the `logEncrytionKey` property can be used to set a KMS key that is used to encrypt the `LogGroup` of this function.

 It is possible to obtain the function's log group as a `logs.ILogGroup` by calling the `logGroup` property of the `Function` construct.